Rustington – St Peter and St Paul

 The south aisle was neatly rebuilt in the C19 with lancets.
-Harrison provides the date of 1857 (p173), but Hussey (ibid), writing before 1852, records it as newly rebuilt and the east lancets may well have been inserted at the same time.
-Probably added as part of this unattributed restoration of perhaps c1850 is the south clerestory of quatrefoils.
-Previously the roof was continuous on both sides, making the interior dark.
-The quatrefoils of the north clerestory have pointed lobes and as there is no reference to earlier work on that side, they probably date from W Slater‘s restoration of the rest of the church in 1861 (KD 1874).
-He replaced the other roofs and probably did most of the stonework repairs already noted, including most of the north and south aisle walls.
+Harrison provides the date of 1857 (p173), but Hussey (ibid), writing before 1852, records it as newly rebuilt (perhaps c1850) and the east lancets may well have been inserted at the same time.
+Probably altered or renewed at this time is the south clerestory and quite possibly the north one as well.
+The previous continuous roofs had the effect of making the interior very dark.
+W Slater‘s restoration of the main body of the church in 1861 (KD 1874) included the replacement of the other roofs and probably most of the stonework repairs already noted, including most of the north and south aisle walls.
 Some old roof timbers were used to build the present lychgate.
 Further repairs in 1908 (SAC 52 (1909) p xvii) led to protests by the Sussex Archaeological Society over the unspecified destruction of ancient fabric without a faculty.
 H M Pett added a vestry in 1933 (CDG June 1933 p229), but the present south one was planned in 1953-55, but not carried out until 1958.
 It is minimal gothic in style and is by S Roth (i e G Claridge) (WSRO Par 164/4/43).
 The tower battlements were repaired in 1980 (vidi).

 In 2015-16 the church was extensively refitted and refurbished by Carden and Godfrey (BE(W) p577).
 The whitewash that covered the interior was removed to reveal the original stonework of the arcades etc. In addition the C19 pews were removed and the interior refitted.
 The south vestry was extended in a matching style to overlap the south aisle to provide a toilet.
 The south east window of the aisle had to be removed for this and the glass was retained inside.